Adrenalinerush07/Xmeme/README.md

 [![Product Name Screen Shot][product-screenshot]](https://kartik-xmeme-app.herokuapp.com/)

-Users can post and edit funny memes on the website with is build on node.js and MongoDB for the backend.
+Users can post and edit funny memes on this website which is build with node.js for backend and MongoDB for the database.
-EJS is used for building pages dynamically.
+EJS is used for rendering pages dynamically.

 The basic idea for making this project is to build a rest API which includes get, post, patch.
-This project also includes scripts for testing the server so testing is all automated from installation to starting the server.
+This project also includes scripts in Shell for testing the server so the testing part is all automated from installation to starting the server.
 Besides, there is also a docker image of the whole software to make testing even easier.

-Error handle is also handled with great care with properly commented code.
+Error handle is also handled with great care and code is properly commented.
 Status code is attached to every response.

 ### Built With